-Complies [X] Explain [] 18.
-That companies sho website, and keep it u - llowing ir nformation on its directors on their a) Professional profi le and biography. ted, as well as ar of whether or not the activities engaged in, duals who represent nt or to which they are d) Date of their first a and any subseque lirector o f the company s's Board of Directors, e) Company shares and share options that they own.
-Complies [X] Complies partial ly [] Explain [] 19. directors at the proposition also explain, if applic xplain the reason osal of shareholde able, why formal r nonoured, when the ns for thers whose equests here e appointmer e holding is le from shareho eholding was nt of any proprietary ss than 3%.
-It should lders for presence on equal to or exceeded Complies [] Complies partially [] Explain [] Not applicable [X] 20.
-They should also resi hareholder they regn, in a proportion epresent al fashio disposes of its n, in the event rs should resign from s entire shareholding. that said shareholder ease in the number of Complies [X] Complies partially [] Explain [] Not applicable [] 21.
-That the Board of Di rectors should not t propose the dismissa al of any independent director before the completion of the director's term provided for in the articles of incorporation unless the Board of Directors finds just cause and a prior report has been prepared by the nomination committee.
+20. That proprietary directors representing significant shareholders should resign from the Board when the shareholder they represent disposes of its entire shareholding.
+They should also resign, in a proportional fashion, in the event that said shareholder reduces its percentage interest to a level that requires a decrease in the number of proprietary directors.

+21. That the Board of Directors should not propose the dismissal of any independent director before the completion of the director's term provided for in the articles of incorporation unless the Board of Directors finds just cause and a prior report has been prepared by the nomination committee.
 Specifically, just cause is considered to exist if the director takes on new duties or commits to new obligations that would interfere with his or her ability to dedicate the time necessary for attention to the duties inherent to his or her post as a director, fails to complete the tasks inherent to his or her post, or is affected by any of the circumstances which would cause the loss of independent status in accordance with applicable law.